 Share something about yourself - this will help break the ice by telling them something personal that might interest them.

-Much like we have seen with the rise of TikTok, new social platforms are powered by younger-skewing audiences.
-And the same will be true for our streaming platform, Calypsoroom, which will appeal not only to the already-successful young creators on other platforms, but also to their audiences and the next generation.
+And the same will be true for our streaming social platform, Calypsoroom, which will appeal not only to the already-successful young creators on other platforms, but also to their audiences and the next generation.

 In the future, this trend is likely to continue as more and more people turn to the internet for their social needs.
 This could have a number of consequences, both positive and negative.

 On the negative side, it could lead to more isolation and loneliness as people spend more time interacting with screens instead of real people.

 On the positive side, it could lead to more opportunities for people to connect with others who share their interests.

 Please don’t hesitate to create your free account in CalypsoRoom and ask your friends to do the same.